-Grief Coach.
-Healer.
+Grief Coach + Educator.
 Writer.
+Death Doula.
 Perfectionist-In-Untraining.
 Recovering Lawyer.
 Curse Word Connoisseur.

 I’ve lost my family, my safety blanket and at times (cuz I’m being fucking honest) my will to live.
 But, oh what I have found.

 On October 27, 2015, my mother and sole parent died of voluntarily starvation.
 She had battled multiple sclerosis for nearly two decades, and for the majority of my life I had battled alongside her.
 Until, she was gone.
 While trying to get a handle on life, and cope with death, I was also managing a myriad of other losses.
 I had chronic pain caused by a car accident the fall before; an ongoing legal battle over the estate of my favourite Uncle who had died the previous winter; and trying to stay present for my partner, whose dad had died suddenly, over the course of 3 short weeks the year before my mom.

 Two weeks after my mom’s last breath I was in Paris during the Paris Attacks – a mere two blocks away from Le Bataclan theatre.
 To top it all off, that same Christmas I watched a father drown in front of his entire family on a beach in Mexico and no amount of tequila could erase the image.
 I was grief-stricken, overwhelmed and it felt like there was nowhere I could turn.

 From chronic pain, oppression and identity crisis to death, depression and heartbreak - I've been through some shit.
 The only way I survived was by doing the work: looking long and hard at all of my shit, digging deep and finding ME.
 Then, finding my peoples and sharing the depths of my essence (something like Diana Ross meets Audrey Hepburn) with a supportive crew.

 I live for authenticity.
 Real conversation, real emotion, real experiences, all day erry'day.